rbrich/xcikit/docs/coordinates.md

 ### Viewport coordinates

 Vulkan uses following viewport coordinates:
-- X axis goes from left to right
+- X-axis goes from left to right
-- Y axis goes from top to bottom
+- Y-axis goes from top to bottom
-- Z axis goes from near to far
+- Z-axis goes from near to far

 Note that Y axis is inverted in OpenGL, but that was fixed in Vulkan.
 It now goes the same direction as is usual in window coordinates.